 Whatever you buy, make it a variety.
 Try different percentages of cacao, different fruits or flavors, and different add-ins like nuts and such.
 It will make the tasting more fun to have a variety of chocolate bars!

 Next, print off the Chocolate Tasting printable, available for free above.
-You’ll want a Chocolate Tasting form for each person participating.
+You’ll want a Chocolate Tasting score sheet for each person participating.
 You will only need one Chocolate Tasting Mat unless you have a lot of people.
 Then you might want to print a couple copies.

 Set Up The Chocolate Tasting at home